Mythical-Github/UnrealAutoMod/docs/to_do_list.md

 update feature list in docs
-toggle engine logic needs to be rethought, saves memory and time but make optional and work on more stuff make tests/ways to test which combination of args and stuff for the uat running is fastest/best
+toggle engine logic needs to be rethought, saves memory and time but make optional and work on more stuff make tests/ways to test which combination of args and stuff for the uat running is fastest/best cli help replies and such are not colorized